instructlab/community/FAQ.md

 As this project grows, documentation and its organization will change.
 Members of this project will be made aware of significant changes and updates made to documentation.

+Unless otherwise noted, all documentation for the InstructLab project is licensed under the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/deed.en).

 ## General FAQ

 ### What is InstructLab?